Teaching a child sign language for words like “more,” “all gone,” or “thank you” can make it easier for them to communicate and express emotions.

 - Repeating this process for three sessions each day will quickly result in your child learning basic signs.

-For more detailed information, there are websites with books and videos that more comprehensively teach parents how to do this, usually for a fee.
+For more detailed information, there are websites with books and videos that offer instruction for parents, but there’s usually a fee.